paulschaaf/launch-url-from-string/ReadMe.md

 - [Python](https://www.python.org/)
 - [XML](https://www.w3.org/XML/) (attributes and element text)

 <sup>* The Strings are found by navigating the PSI parse tree.
-This means that this feature will only work with languages whose Strings are represented by `com.intellij.psi.PsiLiteral` (like Java and Scala), or whose String PSI literal class is explicitly handled in this plugin. </sup>
+This means that this feature will only work with languages whose Strings are represented by `com.intellij.psi.PsiLiteral` (like Java and Scala), or whose Plugin's String literal PSI class is explicitly listed in StringLiteralClassNames.properties.</sup>

 # Installation Instructions
 Install it like a normal plugin, then restart.
 Define a few Regex mappings under File/Settings/Version Control/Issue Navigation.
 Now you should be able to CTRL-click on matching Strings.

 # Acknowledgements
 Special thanks to Max Ishchenko, whose plugin [idea-navigate-url-from-literal](https://github.com/ishchenko/idea-navigate-from-literal) inspired and guided this one.